erizov/Professor/semester_4/lecture_18_crypto_algorithms/aes/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this approach to tackle real-world problems
 6. Understand security implications and best practices

 ### Short Description

 Advanced Encryption Standard, a symmetric encryption algorithm that encrypts data in fixed-size blocks using a secret key.
-Solves problems like data confidentiality, secure communication, and file encryption.
+Addresses content confidentiality, secure communication, and file encryption.
 Example: Encrypting credit card numbers in database using AES-256 to protect against data breaches.
-Works by dividing data into 128-bit blocks and applying multiple rounds of substitution and permutation using the secret key.
+Operates by divididatasetata into 128-bit blocks and applying multiple rounds of substitution and permutation using the secret key.

 **Key Characteristics:**
 - **Time Complexity**: Varies